haquema/makers-javascript-fndamentals/practicals/callbacks/README.md

 In a file `index.js`, declare a variable `counter` initialised to 0, and a function `incrementCounter` that... increments that counter value by 1.
 Then, use the native `setInterval` function to call `incrementCounter` every second.

-When running the program, the counter should be at 5 after about 5 seconds, at 10 after about 10 seconds, etc. Use `console.log` to verify that your code is working.
+When running the program, the counter should be at 5 after about 5 seconds, at 10 after about 10 seconds, etc. You can use `console.log` inside the function given to `setInterval` to verify that your code is working.

 ## Exercise 3 - returning a value